proglang/ldgv/README-networking.md

 - **ConnectionID** is a unique string, used to identify the current physical connection to a logical communication partner
 - **Port** is a string containing the number of a port
 - **Address** is a string containing the IPv4 address or URL of a communication partner
-- **Value** is a data-type in LDGV.
+- **Value** is a type of data in LDGV.
 The VChans present in this Value are replaced with VChanSerials
 - **Value Index** is an integer containing the index of a Value
 - **Type Name** is a  TName Type of the desired Type
 - **Type Structure** of the desired Type